DDrew73/491h/labs/lab5/lab5.md

 ### Step 1: Get Started
 1. Connect your Arduino Nano ESP32 to your computer.

-2. Open Mu.
+2. Open Mu/VSCode.
 If you have any problems detecting your board, return to Lab 1!

 ### Step 2: Getting Force From Your FSR
 1. Set up a voltage divider with a 10K resistor and your FSR.
 I set up the divider with the FSR on "bottom" as R2.